psZh3ePNj0/Oracle_Goodies/Administration/readme.md

-DBA Administration Directory [Oracle Initially).
-Oracle Admin composed of SQL, ASM and EXADATA.
+DBA Administration Directory -> composed of SQL, ASM and EXADATA.